Damascena

 Damascena or Damascene (from Ancient Greek Δαμασκηνή Damaskēnḗ, short for ἡ Δαμασκηνή χώρα hē Damaskēnḗ khṓra, lit. 'the Damascene region'; Damascena, short for Syria Damascena, lit.
-'Damascene Syria' or regio Damascena, lit. 'the Damascene region') was the ancient term for the territory surrounding the city of Damascus in Roman and Byzantine Syria.
+'Damascene Syria' or regio Damascena, lit. 'the Damascene region') was the ancient term for the territory surrounding the city of Damascus in Hellenistic, Roman and Byzantine Syria.
 Although never a formal province, Damascena was frequently mentioned in Greek and Latin sources.
 The territory corresponds roughly to the modern Rif Dimashq Governorate of Syria (excluding the city proper, which forms its own administrative unit).

 History

 Before the Hellenistic period, the region was part of the kingdom of Aram-Damascus (10th–8th centuries BCE), an independent Aramean state centered on Damascus.
 This kingdom represents the earliest known political entity corresponding to the territory later called Damascena.

 The kingdom of Aram-Damascus was conquered by the Assyrian king Tiglath-Pileser III in 732 BCE, bringing the region under the control of the Neo-Assyrian Empire.
 Much of the population of Aram-Damascus was deported, marking the end of the independent Aramean kingdom.

 After the fall of the Assyrian Empire in the late 7th century BCE, the area passed successively under the control of the Neo-Babylonian Empire and then the Achaemenid Empire (from c.
 539 BCE).
 Under Achaemenid rule, Damascus formed part of the vast province of Eber-Nari (“Across-the-River”), administered alongside Phoenicia and Coele Syria.

 Under the Seleucid Empire, Damascus served as an important administrative and commercial hub.
 After Pompey’s annexation of Syria in 64 BCE, the city and its surrounding territory came under Roman rule, incorporated into the province of Syria.
 The surrounding countryside was not an official province but a territory centered on the city, comparable to Emesena (around Emesa) or Palmyrena (around Palmyra).
 In 194 CE, Damascus became part of Syria Phoenice as a result of the division of Syria by Septimius Severus.

 In late antiquity, Damascus became the seat of a bishopric and a prominent urban center.
 After the Arab conquest in the 7th century CE, Damascus became the capital of the Umayyad Caliphate (661–750), and the name Damascena for the surrounding territory fell out of use, as the jund Dimashq was created.